Starke427/Windows-Security-Policy/README.md

 # configure_audit_policy.ps1

 To simplify audit policy configuration for stand-alone systems, this script will automatically configure all policies as mentioned above.
 The script can be modified for your specific needs and must be run from an Administrative PowerShell.

+# configure_password_policy.ps1

+To simplify password policy configuration for stand-alone systems, this script will automatically configure the following:

+Force Log Off:  900 Minutes
+Minimum Password Age:   0 days
+Maximum Password Age:   30 days
+Minimum Password Length:  14 characters
+Number of Passwords Remembered: 24
+Account Lockout Threshold:   10
+Account Lockout Duration:   15 minutes

+The script finishes by opening the local security policy and prompting you to enable password complexity, as there is currently no way to script-out enabling this feature.